donovan-h-parks/RefineM/README.md

 RefineM is a set of tools for improving population genomes.
 It provides methods designed to improve the completeness of a genome along with methods for identifying and removing contamination.
 RefineM comprises only part of a full genome QC pipeline and should be used in conjunction with existing QC tools such as [CheckM](https://github.com/Ecogenomics/CheckM/wiki).
 The functionality currently planned is:

+*Reducing contamination:*
+* taxonomically classify contigs within a genome in order to identify outliers
+* identify contigs with divergent GC content, coverage, or tetranucleotide signatures
+* identify contigs with a coding density suggestive of a Eukaryotic origin (in progress)

-*Improve completeness:*
+*Improve completeness (in progress):*
 * identify contigs with similarity to specific reference genome(s)
 * identify contigs with compatible GC, coverage, and tetranucleotide signatures
 * identify partial MAGs which should be merged together (requires [CheckM](https://github.com/Ecogenomics/CheckM/wiki))

-*Reducing contamination:*
-* taxonomically classify contigs within a genome in order to identify outliers
-* identify contigs with divergent GC content, coverage, or tetranucleotide signatures
-* identify contigs with a coding density suggestive of a Eukaryotic origin

 ## Install